onlinerake.Targets¶

 as_dict()

-Convert targets to a dictionary.
+Convert targets to a dictionary of values.

 Attributes